ExpressLRS/targets_image/README.md

 Follow the hierarchy in [https://github.com/ExpressLRS/targets/blob/master/targets.json], like `betafpv.tx_900.nano900.*` (delimiter: dot)

 # Image treatment & size
-The image should be show the top (and optionally bottom) side of the device and has white-backgroud.
+The image should show the top (and optionally bottom) side of the device and has white-backgroud.
 Resize the image to have 300px height.

 # Progress
   - [x] `anyleaf.rx_2400.single-radio`